 If after completing Checklist 1: Does the Project Require Ethical Approval? you are still unsure whether your project requires ethical approval, please contact the Convener of the relevant SREC.

-Checklist 2: Risk Assessment will be used to determine whether your application is low, medium or high risk.
+Checklist 2: Is your project ‘low’ or ‘medium’ or ‘high’ risk? will be used to determine whether your application is low, medium or high risk.
 Depending on the risk level you will be required to use one of two forms.
 Form A is required for low risk applications, Form B needs to be used if the application is medium or high risk.

 All applications must contain the following documents:

 - Form A: Low Risk Application or Form B: Medium/High Risk Application

 - Participant Information Sheet (if required)